The Right Stuff (film): Development

 In 1979, independent producers Robert Chartoff and Irwin Winkler outbid Universal Pictures for the movie rights to Tom Wolfe's book, paying $350,000.
 They hired William Goldman to write the screenplay.
-Goldman wrote in his memoirs that his adaptation focused on the astronauts, entirely ignoring Chuck Yeager.
+Goldman wrote in his memoirs that his adaptation focused on the astronauts, and he entirely ignored Chuck Yeager.
 Goldman was inspired to accept the job because he wanted to say something patriotic about America in the wake of the Iran hostage crisis.
-Winkler writes in his memoirs that he was disappointed Goldman's adaptation ignored Yeager.
+Winkler writes in his memoirs that he was disappointed that Goldman's adaptation ignored Yeager.

 In June 1980, United Artists agreed to finance the film up to $20 million, and the producers began looking for a director.
 Michael Ritchie was originally attached but fell through; so did John Avildsen who, four years prior, had won an Oscar for his work under Winkler and Chartoff on the original Rocky.
-(The Right Stuff would have reunited Avildsen with both producers, and also with a fourth Rocky veteran, composer Bill Conti.)
+(The Right Stuff would have reunited Avildsen with both producers and also with a fourth Rocky veteran, composer Bill Conti.)

-Ultimately, Chartoff and Winkler approached director Philip Kaufman, who agreed to make the film but did not like Goldman's script; Kaufman disliked the emphasis on patriotism, and wanted Yeager put back in the film.
-Eventually, Goldman quit the project in August 1980 and United Artists pulled out.
+Ultimately, Chartoff and Winkler approached director Philip Kaufman, who agreed to make the film but did not like Goldman's script.
+Kaufman disliked the emphasis on patriotism and wanted Yeager put back in the film.
+Eventually, Goldman quit the project in August 1980, and United Artists pulled out.

 When Wolfe showed no interest in adapting his own book, Kaufman wrote a draft in eight weeks.
-His draft restored Yeager to the story because "if you're tracing how the future began, the future in space travel, it began really with Yeager and the world of the test pilots.
+His draft restored Yeager to the story, because "if you're tracing how the future began, the future in space travel, it began really with Yeager and the world of the test pilots.
 The astronauts descended from them."

 After the financial failure of Heaven's Gate, the studio put The Right Stuff in turnaround.
-Then The Ladd Company stepped in with an estimated $17 million.
+Then, The Ladd Company stepped in with an estimated $17 million.

 Casting

 Actor Ed Harris auditioned twice in 1981 for the role of John Glenn.
-Originally, Kaufman wanted to use a troupe of contortionists to portray the press corps, but settled on the improvisational comedy troupe Fratelli Bologna, known for its sponsorship of "St. Stupid's Day" in San Francisco.
+Originally, Kaufman wanted to use a troupe of contortionists to portray the press corps, but he settled on the improvisational comedy troupe Fratelli Bologna, known for its sponsorship of "St. Stupid's Day" in San Francisco.
 The director created a locust-like chatter to accompany the press corps whenever they appear, which was achieved through a sound combination of (among other things) motorized Nikon cameras and clicking beetles.

+Professional American football player Anthony Muñoz has a minor role in the film as a hospital orderly named Gonzales; the soft-spoken Muñoz was asked to lip sync his lines, and a "deeper, gruffer voice" was dubbed over him in post-production.